-As ISIL lost its territorial control it began to shift its strategy 'from open, semi-conventional combat to guerrilla warfare', conducting asymmetric campaigns against security forces of actors considered to be its enemies.
 ISIL targeted SDF, Syrian government forces and affiliated armed groups, local governance officials, village elders, people perceived as informants against ISIL, as well as US-led coalition forces, and civilians.
 The attacks include roadside bombs, drive-by shootings and assassinations, as well as larger scale attacks.
 ISIL's tactics have also included assassinations and burning of crops fields in northern Syria.
 In the Idlib area, ISIL has targeted armed groups with bombings and assassinations.
 ISIL sleeper cells and suicide bombers were reportedly active in the Kurdish-controlled areas, attempting to liberate former ISIL fighters or their family members from prisons or displacement camps.

-(i) For further information on human rights violations committed by ISIL and their relevance as potential exclusion grounds, see VI.
+For further information on human rights violations committed by various anti-government armed groups and their relevance as potential exclusion grounds, see 6.
 Exclusion.

-5. Other non-State actors
+1.5 Other non-State actors